Best Tweaks & Optimizations to Improve WHMCS Billing

 |VIES||Custom VIES checker|

 Don't get us wrong.
 No one likes reinventing the wheel.
 We would have liked not to create alternatives and use existing features of WHMCS.
-More than once we tried to use them but after years of inexplicable decisions and changes made by WHMCS team, we split from them.
+More than once we tried to trust WHMCS but they kept ruining things from day to night without any notice.
+After years of random disasters, we decided to go in a different direction.

-The straw that broke the camel's back was when they changed tax calculation method causing thousands of invoices with wrong amounts.
-That was one of the worst week of 2017 for our customers.
+The straw that broke the camel's back was when WHMCS changed tax calculation method causing thousands of invoices with wrong amounts.
+That was one of the worst week of 2017 for WHMCS users.

 Some countries require that tax always appear on invoices even when it shows 0% rate and zero amount.
 This feature can be enabled from Addons > Billing Extension > Settings > Billing Preferences > Tax Displaying.
 Here's the result.